zongruxie4/PuppyGit/http_service_api.md

 - gitEmail: using for create commit, if not pass this param, will use PuppyGit settings
 - forceUseIdMatchRepo: 1 enable or 0 disable, default 0, if enable, will force match repo by repo id, else will match by name first, if no match, then match by id
 - token: a valid token in your token list
+- pullWithRebase: 1 or 0, if 1, will use rebase when pulling, else merge, if omitted, will follow settings

 example:<br>
 http://127.0.0.1/pull?repoNameOrId=your_repo_name&token=your_token